gnachman/iTerm2/api/library/python/iterm2/docs/examples/tabtitle.rst

 Tab Title
 =========

-This scropt prompts you to enter a tab title every time a new tab is created.
+This script prompts you to enter a tab title every time a new tab is created.

 .. code-block:: python